Foyerrrr/Foyerrrr/README.md

 - I’m Foyerrrr
 - I do dumb stuff (I do nothing)
-- I’m not realy smart but... yea nothing im not smart
+- I’m not realy smart

 <!---
 Foyerrrr/Foyerrrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.